 Trim, peel the skin, discard the seeds and grate the pumpkin.

-Heat 1 tablespoon ghee on medium-high heat in a frying pan, fry raisins and cashews for 1-2 minutes or until golden brown, take it off the pan.
+Heat 1 tbsp ghee on medium-high heat in a frying pan, fry raisins and cashews for 1-2 minutes or until golden brown, take it off the pan.

 fall-pumpkin-recipe